When do my wiper blades need replacing?

 - Squeaking or screeching – typically, your wipes blades should be silent if they’re working effectively.
 However, sometimes if they’re in need of being replaced, you may be able to hear squeaking or even screeching sounds.

-- Skipping or missing areas of your windscreen– do your wipers tend to miss a specific section of your windscreen when it’s raining?
-Not only is this irritating to you as a driver, but it could also be extremely dangerous – leading to an area of blindness in your vision, which is especially dangerous in heavy rain.
+- Skipping or missing areas of your windscreen– do your wipers often miss a section of your windscreen when it’s raining?
+Not only is this irritating to you as a driver, but it could also be extremely dangerous – leading to an area of blindness in your vision, which can be especially dangerous in heavy rain.

 - Visible damage – if you’ve noticed any of the above, it’s time to have a manual check of your windscreen wipers.
 Is there any damage to the blades?
 Are they distorted in any way?
 Make sure to check the condition of the rubber by lifting the arms of the wipers away from the windscreen.